How to use Neem Oil with plants

 If you want to be thorough and make sure you're not skipping parts of your plant, you should wipe off your plant with the Neem Oil and soap mixture and a microfiber cloth or cotton ball.
 Wiping your plant off completely does take up a lot more time, depending on how large your plant is.

 When you're dealing with spider mites you can dip a Q-Tip in the Neem Oil mixture and remove these pests from your plant.
 By dipping the Q-Tip in the Neem Oil mixture, you're marking the spot that had the pest and it won't return.
 Using this method, you'll also kill the pests you're touching with your Q-Tip.

 As Neem Oil doesn't work right away, make sure to repeat cleaning and spraying your plants for a few days in a row.
 If your plants aren't dealing with any current pests and you're using Neem Oil for pest prevention, you can spray them once per week to keep protecting your plants against any pests and infestations.
 If you're someone that regularly wipes off your plants anyway, it's a great moment to spray them with your Neem Oil mixture before wiping off your plant.
 This way your plant will look great, but it'll also be protected against any pests that might want to live in or around your plant.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.Posted on: Dec 12, 2020
+If you're looking for more guides on specific plants, you can always request a plant guide to get a guide for the plant you have trouble with.Posted on: Dec 12, 2020